Guest Post: What Brush Is Best For My Dog?

 What brush is best for poodles?

-Or Doodles, or Bichon Frises, or water dogs, or… Brushing is especially important for curly-coat breeds, because they’re prone to matting and tangles – as any human with curly hair can tell you!
+Or Doodles, or Bichon Frises, or water dogs, or… Brushing is crucial for curly-coat breeds, because they’re prone to matting and tangles – as any human with curly hair can tell you!

 A slicker brush is going to be your best friend in grooming your curly-haired dog.
 A slicker brush penetrates right down to a dog’s undercoat for a good, thorough groom.
 It’ll remove dead hair, skin, and even small, loose mats.

-Matting can be really painful and cause serious skin irritation, among other problems.
+Matting can be irritating and painful.
+It causes a number of skin problems.
 Even light matting is going to hurt your pet to brush out!
 Use a detangling spray, like DeZynaDog Amazing Trix, and try to loosen the mat with your fingers first before diving in with the brush.
 Be gentle!

 If your dog has a serious mat, it’s cruel to try to brush it out.
 Do them a favour and take them to a groomer to be shaved – and try to brush them more often in the future!
-Sometimes a dog will experience itchy skin or irritation after being shaved – Leucillin Antiseptic Skincare is an effective, alcohol-free topical treatment that’s super soothing and safe for even the most sensitive skin.
+If your dog's skin is irritated after shaving, Leucillin Antiseptic Skincare is an effective, alcohol-free topical treatment that’s super soothing and safe for even the most sensitive skin.

 Should I brush my puppy?

 Yes, definitely, although they probably won’t want to sit still for it!
 It’s important to get your dog used to grooming at a young age.
 We even recommend brushing a puppy a little more often so that you can keep each session short.
 It’s crucial to make grooming fun for your puppy!
-Be gentle and give lots of praise and pets.
+Be gentle and encouraging.

 The Pet Teezer Puppy Brush is the perfect tool for the job, with a smaller size and soft, flexible teeth for a gentle groom.